Roger Conant (colonist): Statue in Salem

 In 1913, the Conant Family Association approved sculptor Henry Hudson Kitson's design for a bronze sculpture of Roger Conant.
 Kitson's dramatic design features Conant overlooking Salem Common, shrouded in a billowing heavy cloak.
 The sculpture was installed atop a boulder taken from nearby Lynn, Massachusetts.
 Because of the cloak, wide-brimmed hat, and its location directly outside the Salem Witch Museum, visitors to the area often mistake Conant for a witch.

 In 2005, the Salem Common Neighborhood Association successfully raised funds to restore the statue by cleaning the bronze of the stains it had accumulated from acid rain and pollution.
 The $30,000 restoration was completed by Rika Smith McNally.

 A plaque affixed to the front of the statue reads:

 "I was a means through grace assisting me to stop the flight of those few that then were here with me, and that by my utter denial to go away with them, who would have gone either for England, or mostly for Virginia."

+Genealogies

+One of the earliest known genealogies of Roger Conant and his descendants is the volume written by his descendant E. W. Leavitt and privately printed in 1890: "A Genealogy of One Branch of the Conant Family, 1581-1890."
+An earlier Conant genealogy, published in Portland, Maine, in 1887 and written by Frederick Odell Conant also delved into the English origins of the Conant family.